-This course will help you design a T-shirt collection and artworks ready to be manufactured.
+This course will help you design a T-shirt collection and artwork ready to be manufactured.
 You will work to produce your own collection through four stages of design.
 At the beginning of the course, some time will be spent gathering research in the library under the tutor's guidance.
-In order to fully benefit from the course you should also be prepared to work in groups as well as individually.

 Stage 1 - Researching: You will analyse the existing fashion market and recognise niche openings for further brands, creating personal moodboards and sketch books by thinking outside of the box.